-FI-C8 - Level of Ambition: At a minimum, scope 1 and scope 2 targets will be consistent with the level of decarbonization required to keep global temperature increase to 1.5°C compared to preindustrial temperatures.
+FI-C8 - Level of Ambition: At a minimum, scope 1 and scope 2 targets will be consistent with the level of decarbonization required to keep global temperature increase to well-below 2°C compared to preindustrial temperatures, though financial institutions are encouraged to pursue greater efforts toward a 1.5°C trajectory.
 Both the target time frame ambition (base year to target year) and the forward-looking ambition (most recent year to target year) must meet this ambition criteria.30

-FI-C9 - Absolute vs. Intensity: Intensity targets for scope 1 and scope 2 emissions are only eligible when they lead to absolute emissions reduction targets in line with climate scenarios for keeping global warming to 1.5° C or when they are modeled using an approved sector pathway.
-Absolute reductions must be at least as ambitious as the minimum of the range of emissions scenarios consistent with the 1.5° C goal or aligned with the relevant sector reduction pathway within the SDA.
+FI-C9 - Absolute vs. Intensity: Intensity targets for scope 1 and scope 2 emissions are only eligible when they lead to absolute emissions reduction targets in line with climate scenarios for keeping global warming to well-below 2°C or when they are modeled using an approved sector pathway.
+Absolute reductions must be at least as ambitious as the minimum of the range of emissions scenarios consistent with the well-below 2°C goal or aligned with the relevant sector reduction pathway within the Sectoral Decarbonization Approach.

-4.3.1 Methods for setting scope 1 and 2 science-based targets for financial institutions
+4.3.1 Methods for Setting Scope 1 and 2 SBTs for Financial Institutions

-This section describes the methods that are most applicable to FIs for setting scope 1 and 2 targets.
+Various target setting methods are available for setting scope 1 and 2 SBTs and differ in terms of whether they calculate targets as a percentage reduction in absolute emissions or emissions intensity based on a physical or economic indicator.
+This section describes the methods that are most applicable to financial institutions for setting scope 1 and 2 targets.
 An integrated science-based target setting tool is available and provides target modeling options for the methods described below.

-FIs are encouraged to use the Absolute Contraction Approach (ACA) to set scope 1 and 2 emissions reduction targets.
-The ACA is the most straightforward approach for linking targets to 1.5°C pathways.
-It requires a minimum of 4.2% annual linear reduction in terms of absolute emissions between the base
+Financial institutions are encouraged to use the Absolute Contraction approach to set scope 1 and 2 emissions reduction targets.
+The Absolute Contraction approach is the most straightforward approach for linking targets to the well-below 2°C and 1.5°C pathways.
+It requires a minimum of 2.5 percent annual linear reduction in terms of absolute emissions for well-below 2°C targets and a minimum of 4.2 percent absolute annual reduction for 1.5°C targets.31

-29 For targets submitted for an official validation in the first half of 2023, the valid target years are 2027-2032 inclusive.
-For targets submitted in the second half of 2023, the valid target years are between 2028 and 2033 inclusive.
+29 For targets submitted for an official validation in the first half of 2020, the valid target years are 2024-2034 inclusive.
+For targets submitted in the second half of 2020, the valid target years are between 2025 and 2035 inclusive.
+30 For targets submitted for an official validation in 2020, the most recent inventory data submitted must be for 2018 at the earliest.